OpenFAST/openfast/docs/source/user/aerodyn/input.rst

 Hub Properties
 ~~~~~~~~~~~~~~
 The input parameters in this section pertain to the calculation of buoyant loads
-on the hub and are only used when ``Buoyancy = TRUE``.
+on the hub.

 ``VolHub`` is the volume of the hub and ``HubCenBx`` is the x offset of the hub
 center of buoyancy from the hub center in local hub coordinates;
 offsets in the y and z directions are assumed to be zero.
 To neglect buoyant
 loads on the hub, set ``VolHub`` to 0.

-Since the hub and blades are joined elements, hub buoyancy should be turned on if blade buoyancy is on, and vice versa.
+Since the hub and blades are joined elements, hub buoyancy should be included if blade buoyancy is included, and vice versa.

 Nacelle Properties
 ~~~~~~~~~~~~~~~~~~
-The input parameters in this section pertain to the calculation of buoyant loads on the nacelle and are only used when ``Buoyancy = TRUE``.
+The input parameters in this section pertain to the calculation of buoyant loads on the nacelle.

 ``VolNac`` is the volume of the nacelle and ``NacCenB``` is the position (x,y,z vector) of the nacelle center of buoyancy from